You are currently on Hearing Direct AU

 There are several ways to obtain a hearing aid.
 A number of devices are free through the NHS’ services for the hearing impaired.
 Although the procedure can take a while, it is a reliable way to obtain a device.
 However, the overwhelming range of hearing solutions, especially the most advanced models, are only available privately through distributors.

 These are small shaped devices that fit in or around the ear of the wearer.
 They help support the parts of the hearing pathway that are no longer working well by amplifying external sounds.
 (Find out more in our guide to age related hearing loss).
 Hearing aids using digital technology are available at no cost via the NHS, though a waiting list may apply and types are limited.
 To learn more about free hearing aids read our guide to nhs hearing aids.
-Alternatives are to obtain a hearing aid privately from one of the high street chains or online where prices are often more competitive starting from as little as £99.
+Alternatives are to obtain a hearing aid privately from one of the high street chains or online where prices are often much more competitive.

 It is common for the hard of hearing to struggle with telephone conversations.
 In some cases the volume of the person on the other end of the line is not loud enough and they can struggle with hearing the telephone ringer in the first place.
 Hard of hearing phones include desk, cordless and even mobile phones that are especially designed for the hard of hearing.
 They have amplified ringers and adjustable tone control to make it easier to hear speech.
 They are often very simple to operate and include a large display and keypad with big buttons.
 These phones are only available privately, though very affordable even when compared with their non-amplified counterparts.